junxit/us-congress-code/title-19/chapter-1/sec-2.md

 ### Customs Districts and Ports of Entry

-An alphabetical index of ports of entry is contained in Schedule D of the Harmonized Tariff Schedule.
+An alphabetical index of ports of entry is contained in Schedule D of the Harmonized Tariff Schedule, which is not set out in the Code.
 See Publication of Harmonized Tariff Schedule note set out under section 1202 of this title.
-For list of international airports of entry, see section 6.13 of Part 6 of Chapter 1, United States Customs Service, of Title 19, Customs Duties, of the Code of Federal Regulations.
+For list of international airports of entry, see section 122.13 of Part 122 of Chapter 1 of Title 19, Customs Duties, of the Code of Federal Regulations.

 ### Virginia Inland Port; Withdrawal of Designation as Customs Service Port of Entry Prohibited